 Investments in which we have significant influence over the operating and financial policies of the investee are classified as investments in other ventures, under equity method, and are accounted for under the equity method of accounting.
 Under this method, we record our proportionate share of income or loss from such investments in our results for the period.
 Any decline in the value of investments in other ventures, under equity method, including goodwill and other intangible assets arising upon acquisition of the investee, considered by management to be other-than-temporary, is impaired and is reflected in our consolidated statements of operations in the period in which it is determined.
-As of December 31, 2009, we had \$97.3 million (2008 - \$99.9 million) in investments in other ventures, under equity method on our consolidated balance sheets, including \$8.5 million of goodwill and \$35.3 million of other intangible assets (2008 - \$8.5 million and \$41.3 million).
+As of December 31, 2009, we had \$97.3 million (2008 - \$99.9 million) in investments in other ventures, under equity method on our consolidated balance sheets, including \$8.5 million of goodwill and \$53.3 million of other intangible assets (2008 - \$8.5 million) and \$41.3 million).

-In determining whether an equity method investment is impaired, we look at a variety of factors including the operating and financial performance of the investee's future business plans and projections, recent transactions and market valuations of publicly traded companies where available, discussions with the investees' management, and our intent and ability to hold the investment until it recovers in value.
-In doing this, we make assumptions and estimates in assessing whether an impairment has occurred and fi, in the future, our assumptions and estimates made in assessing the fair value of these investments.
+In determining whether an equity method investment is impaired, we look at a variety of factors including the operating and financial performance of the investee; the investee's future business plans and projections, recent transactions and market valuations of publicly traded companies where available, discussions with the investees' management, and our intent and ability to hold the investment until it recovers in value.
+In doing this, we make assumptions and estimates in assessing whether an impairment has occurred and if, in the future, our assumptions and estimates made in assessing the fair value of these investments change, this could result in a material decrease in the carrying value of these investments.
 This would cause us to write-down the carrying value of these investments and could have a material adverse effect on our results of operations in the period the impairment charge is taken.
 During the year ended December 31, 2009, we recorded \$nil (2008 - \$1.0 million, 2007 - \$nil) in other-than-temporary impairment charges related to investments in other ventures, under the equity method.